Are you planning a trip to Italy? Looking for the best travel books for Italy?

 Best Italy Travel Books for Rome

 Rome is probably the most visited city in Italy.
 There is history, religion, and architecture.
+Getting an Italy travel book is very helpful in Rome!

 One advantage to the Rick Steve books is that audio tours come with them.
 You can put in your headset and listen to tours that are included with your book purchase.